-Stocks drift in early trading as traders watch trade talks
+Stock indexes veer lower as US-China trade talks resume

-Stocks are drifting between gains and losses in early trading on Wall Street Thursday as gains in the technology sector are offset by losses in banks, packaged food makers and other companies.
-Energy stocks fell along with the price of oil.
+Stocks veered lower in morning trading on Wall Street Thursday as losses in banks and energy companies offset gains elsewhere in the market.
+Homebuilders also declined following new data showing sales of new U.S. homes slumped in July.
+Technology stocks moved higher, adding to recent gains.
 Investors had their eye on trade as the U.S. and China rolled out more tariffs on each other, escalating their trade dispute even as representatives from both nations held their first high-level talks in two months.

 TRADE TOUSSLE: The U.S. and China imposed 25 percent tariffs on $16 billion of each other’s goods, including automobiles and factory equipment.
 The increases, which were announced previously, came even as envoys from both countries met in Washington for their first high-level talks in two months.
 Beijing has rejected U.S. demands to scale back technology development plans that its trading partners say violate Chinese market-opening pledges and that American officials worry might erode the United States’ industrial leadership.